 If you desire a job that would fully immerse you in research, you should consider market research and research assistant jobs.
 Market research is one of the fastest growing fields in the country.
 Primarily, you would conduct and analyze consumer surveys, but you might be able to do some laboratory research.
 Market researchers are hired not only by market research firms, but also by advertising agencies and by large companies.

 Research assistant jobs are not as common, but they can be found.
 Many of these jobs focus on evaluation research.
-The purpose of evaluation research is to determine whether a program (job training program) or treatment (wellness center) is working.
+The purpose of evaluation research is to determine whether a program (e.g., a job training program or a wellness program) is working.
 Thus, large hospitals and the federal government do a substantial amount of evaluation research.

 Other jobs involve analyzing data the government has collected.
 The federal government collects data about almost anything you can imagine--from peoples attitudes toward life to how much meat they buy.
 The government needs research assistants to help analyze the data collected from the census and from numerous other surveys.